Mike-Leo-Smith/Console-fx/README.md

 ### Usage
 The engine is designed as a lib.
-You need to include it in you own programs, and note that you have to implement some platform-specific function like displaying the contents in the VRAM to screen and detecting a key event.
+You need to include it in you own programs, and note that you have to implement some platform-specific functions like displaying the contents in the VRAM to screen and detecting a key event.
 A simple test is provided in main.cpp, which is using GLFW for graphics.

 More detailed, a program using the engine should be like this: